Chute: All refuge roads and nature

-Boyer Chute National Wildlife Refuge has reopened.
+Boyer Chute National Wildlife Refuge is otherwise open.
 County Road P 51 south of the refuge is still closed due to a bridge out so visitors coming from the Omaha area should use Hwy 75 to Fort Calhoun and then east on County Road 34 to the refuge entrance.The refuge is open daily one half an hour before sunrise until one half an hour after sunset.

 Follow Us Online